datafolklabs/cement/doc/source/dev/interfaces_and_handlers.rst

 Validating Interfaces
 ---------------------

-A validator call back function can be defined in the interfaces iMeta class like this:
+A validator call back function can be defined in the interfaces IMeta class like this:

 .. code-block:: python